 Social media ads are powerful advertisement tools that can lure consumers into purchasing items they didn’t even realize existed.
 About 46% of Canadian online shoppers visited a retail website after they received a social media ad from it.
 Around 55% of e-merchants now sell their merchandise through social media, with an overwhelming majority coming through Facebook.

-Ninety-five percent of these merchants sell through Facebook, with 69% selling through Instagram and 14% selling through Twitter.
-Companies will utilize their demographic breakdowns to best assess which social media app will reach their target clientele.
+95% of these merchants sell through Facebook, with 69% selling through Instagram and 14% selling through Twitter.
+Companies can utilize their demographic breakdowns to assess which social media app will reach their target clientele the best.

-The most common reasons for using e-Commerce include cost savings, convenience, in-stock availability, and eliminated waiting times. e-Commerce popularity has already become a massive revenue source for Canada, with an expected increase to occur by 2025.
+The most common reasons for using e-commerce include cost savings, convenience, in-stock availability, and reduced waiting times.
+E-commerce popularity has already become a massive revenue source for Canada, with an expected increase to occur by 2025.
 Amazon Canada continues to lead as Canada’s greatest marketplace retailer, as the corporation continuously grows as a global player, offering competitive, low prices for an extensive variety of products.

-In order to keep with consumer needs, more small and medium-size businesses are expanding their online presence, through digital inventories and online payment transaction options.
+To keep up with consumer needs, more small and medium-size businesses are expanding their online presence, through digital inventories and online payment transaction options.

 Frequently Asked Questions